LCobeaga/Nerf-MA40-Full-Auto/README.md

 ![print orientation](https://github.com/LCobeaga/Nerf-MA40-Full-Auto/assets/44830532/23f4beb9-3fac-449c-b30f-fe5a605f4b4f)

-I also printed the post in the center of the disk solid for extra support on the D-slot.
+I also suggest printing the post in the center of the disk solid for extra support on the D-slot.

 ## Blaster Modificatons